-- A bandage is applied to the operative site.
-Keep this on for 72 hours after the surgery. - It is normal for there to be drainage and for the dressing to become blood tinged - Remove the dressing after the third postoperative day.
-It is still normal for there to be some drainage.
-Apply clean dressing to the incision site.
-Change daily - No showers until after the dressing is removed.
+- A bandage is applied to the operative site. - It is normal for there to be drainage and for the dressing to become blood tinged - Change the dressing daily. - No showers until after the first post-operative appointment.
 Use of a garbage or plastic bag over the shoulder is advised to keep the wound dry.
 No bathes or hot tubs! - Sometimes small incisions are made that do not require suture closure.
 Please do not be alarmed by this.